 My adult experience with Scouts started in 2001 when I was first called to be an Assistant Varsity Scout Coach with Team 700 in the Chief Seattle Council.
 There in North Bend, Washington, I served for six consecutive years.
 Even though I hadn't quite caught the vision yet, we spent a lot of time camping, hiking and enjoying the Cascade Mountains.

 After moving to Utah in 2007, I was informally involved with Scouting as my twin boys entered the program.
 It wasn't until 2009 that I attended Wood Badge, caught the vision and was called to be our Troop's Scoutmaster in February 2010.
-I also became an adult member of the OA in 2012 and attended the National Jamboree in 2013.
+I also became an adult member of the OA in 2012 and attended the National Jamboree in 2013 and again in 2017.

 I love the Scouting program and what it does for both youth and adults.
 My wife would ask who I'm really married to, her or scouting, but I can't help feeling a strong sense of responsibility to be actively involved in developing our future leaders, husbands, fathers and my potential son-in-laws.
 I'm grateful for the sacrifice my family makes for me to be involved.
 Even though it feels like a second job at times, the pay is personal and the reward priceless as I hope these boys become Eagle Scouts, receive their Endowments and serve honorable missions.